 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Caryophyllales - Family: Polygonaceae

-This perennial wildflower is common throughout the UK and Ireland.
+This perennial wildflower is common throughout the UK and occurs also in some parts of Ireland.

-Riverside margins that have been fenced off to keep cattle and sheep out make ideal habitat for this perennial plant, which also occurs in many permanent pastures.
+Roadside verges, wasteland and some riverside margins that have been fenced off to keep cattle and sheep out are ideal habitat for this perennial plant, which also occurs in many permanent pastures.

-Apart from the well known broad-leaved dock, whose leaves are used to aleviate nettle stings, other members of the dock family include French sorrel, a small, slimmer relative of common sorrel, and the invasive alien plant Japanese knotweed.
+Apart from Buckwheat Fagopyrum esculentum, the well known Broad-leaved Dock whose leaves are used to aleviate nettle stings, other members of the Knotweed/Buckwheat family include Curled Dock Rumex crispus, French sorrel, a small, slimmer relative of common sorrel, and the invasive alien plant Japanese knotweed.

-The picture shown on this page was taken in June in West Wales.
+The pictures shown on this page was taken in June and July in Wales.

 Sue Parker's latest ebook is a revised and enlarged second edition of the acclaimed Wildflowers in the Algarve - an introductory guide.
 Full details here...